-The BPL encompasses a Central Library providing research and circulating collections, twenty-four vibrant neighborhood libraries, a comprehensive website, and programming for all ages.
-The Central Library's professional staff and collection of more than 23 million items reflect its research status and includes books, manuscripts, prints, photographs, drawings, maps, posters, musical scores, and more.
-The Boston Public Library's Kirstein Business Library, Norman B. Leventhal Map Center, and the personal library of John Adams - all housed at the Central Library - contribute to its research status.
+The BPL encompasses a Central Library, twenty-four vibrant neighborhood libraries, a robust website, and classes and programs for all ages.
+The Library's collection of more than 23 million items includes circulating books, eBooks, DVDs, and music, as well as research and special collections that encompass rare manuscripts, prints, photographs, drawings, maps, posters, and more.
+The Boston Public Library's Kirstein Business Library and Innovation Center, Norman B. Leventhal Map Center, and Collections of Distinction such as the personal library of John Adams, the Anti-Slavery collection, the Thomas Pennant Barton Collection of Shakespeare, and the Boston Pictorial Archive attract researchers and scholars from across the city and around the world.

-In fiscal year 2015, Boston Public Library hosted more than 10,000 public programs, received 8.8 million visits to its website, and lent out 3.9 million books and audiovisual materials.
-Of those 3.9 million lends, more than 1 million were downloads of digital materials such as e-books and audiobooks.
-In the same fiscal year, the Boston Public Library helped more than 75,000 Massachusetts residents - adults, children, and teens - sign up for new library cards, hosted more than 550,000 free computer sessions, enabled nearly 375,000 free wireless internet sessions, and had nearly 3.4 million people pass through its doors.
+In fiscal year 2016, Boston Public Library hosted more than 12,500 public programs reaching more than 228,000 people, received 9.4 million visits to its website, and loaned 4.9 million items.
+Of those 4.9 million lends, more than 1.3 million were digital downloads of e-books and audiobooks.
+In the same fiscal year, the Boston Public Library helped more than 74,000 Massachusetts residents - adults, children, and teens - sign up for new library cards, hosted nearly 569,000 free computer sessions, enabled nearly 454,163 free wireless internet sessions, and had more than 3.5 million visitors.